What is a Crime Scene Investigation?

 Our approach to Investigations

 We leave no stone unturned when we take you on as a client.
 We understand each client presents us with unique situations and no two cases are the same.
 Integrating skill sets in photography, Information Technology and Private Investigation, we can provide our clients with specialized services and solutions resulting in high quality investigations producing the best possible outcomes.
 It is often the case with private investigation services that more than one area of expertise is required.
-The professionals at Washington State Investigators are well-versed in many specialized areas of investigation, bringing a diverse background to the table.
+Washington State Investigators are well-versed in many specialized areas of investigation, bringing a diverse background to the table.
 This gives us an edge when dealing with complex civil and criminal investigations.